kikem4n/project-gke-k8s/README.md

 - `terraform apply -var-file my-variables.tfvars` to apply the desired infrastructure.
 You will be prompted to enter `yes` to confirm the apply.
 You can also use `--auto-approve` flag if you are sure to apply the code.
 - `terraform destroy -var-file my-variables.tfvars` to destroy the infrastructure.

-### Using Scalr
+### Scalr

-After creating a SCALR account, please refer to SCARL documentation to connect your repo and setup your remote account.
+After creating a SCALR account, please refer to SCALR documentation to connect your repo and setup your remote account.

 ## Usage